 Berkshire Natural Resources Council’s trails are open.
 We recognize the importance of being outside for mental and physical well-being and our goal is to maintain this status for our community.
 Our use policies during this time follow the guidelines of the CDC and State of Massachusetts.
-Masks are now required at all times, including outdoors.
 We also ask that you avoid parking on the road if a parking lot is full and to come back at another time.
 Please leash your dog on BNRC trails at this time, since our four-legged friends don’t seem to understand social distancing.

 Berkshire Natural Resources Council owns over 11,000 acres where you can hike, snowshoe, run, hunt, take a nap, birdwatch, paint pictures, take photos, hunt for geocaches or place one yourself (check with us for simple guidelines), picnic, or walk your dog responsibly.
 See individual property pages for more information.